 Why is a clear statement of public task important?

-- helps to establish whether the terms of the PSI Regulations apply
+- whether the terms of the 2015 Regulations apply to requests for re-use

-- establishes whether complaints about re-use can be made under the PSI Regulations
+- whether complaints about re-use can be made under the 2015 Regulations